CodeYourFuture/curriculum/org-cyf-itd/content/blocks/step-2/instructions/index.md

 +++
 title ="Step 1: What to do"
-description= "Use AI software to make a customised CV for a particular job.
-Include important words related to the job so that employers can find this CV more easily." emoji= "🤖" time= 60
+description= "Learn about data analytics, review required skills, then build a project that exemplifies a typical task for a data analyst." emoji= "🤖" time= 90
 [build]
   render = 'never'
   list = 'local'